radixiura/MECA/README.md

 To gain an initial understanding of Meca, you might want to:

-- [What is Meca](https://docs.cossacklabs.com/acra/what-is-acra/) to get an overview of things.
+- [What is Meca](https://github.com/radixiura/MECA/docs) to get an overview of things.
-- Acra's [security controls](https://docs.cossacklabs.com/acra/security-controls/) to learn more about encryption, masking, tokenisation, SQL firewall, intrusion detections, etc.
+- Meca's [security controls](https://docs.cossacklabs.com/acra/security-controls/) to learn more about encryption, masking, tokenisation, SQL firewall, intrusion detections, etc.
-- Typical [dataflows](https://docs.cossacklabs.com/acra/acra-in-depth/data-flow/) that shows which Acra components you need and what are the Pros and Cons of each combination.
 - Read the notes on Acra's [architecture](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/) and [security design](https://docs.cossacklabs.com/acra/acra-in-depth/security-design/) to understand better what you get when you use Acra and what is the threat model that Acra operates in.

 ## Example projects